 How to Make a Sode Kite

 • While the glue is drying on the knots, do those previous two steps again to create another spar.
 However, the depth of the bow this time should be 0.1 DL (12 cm, 4 3/4 in.).
 Now you have made the lower horizontal spar.

-Note: You might find it handy to make a mark both horizontal spars to quickly tell them apart, when they are lying straight.
-For example, a U on the upper spar and an L on the lower spar.
+Note: You might find it handy to make a mark on both horizontal spars to quickly tell them apart when they are lying straight.
+For example, mark a U on the upper spar and an L on the lower spar.

+How to Make a Sode Kite